shoya140/TrialGPT/README.md

 export OPENAI_API_KEY=YOUR_AZURE_OPENAI_API_KEY
 ```

+> [!NOTE]
+> If you use OpenAI instead of AzureOpenAI, do not set OPENAI_ENDPOINT as an environment variable.

 The code has been tested with Python 3.9.13 using CentOS Linux release 7.9.2009 (Core).
 Please install the required Python packages by:

 ```bash